OlgaMatus/hello-world/README.md

 My first repository

 Here a little about me:
-I dream abou becoming a programmer...
+I dream about becoming a programmer...
 Will I become successful?